Von der Leyen's Ambitious Vision

 As she embarks on her second term, von der Leyen aims to balance economic growth with environmental responsibility and social equity.
 However, her foreign policy stances have become a matter of debate, raising questions about potential inconsistencies between internal and external policies.
 Critics argue that while her domestic agenda champions progressive values, her approach to international relations may not always align with these principles, prompting discussions about possible double standards.

-On different occasions, von der Leyen has overstepped the powers of other EU officials, namely Josep Borrell — the High Representative for the Common Foreign and Security Policy (HR) — thus going beyond her foreign policy role and stoking tension and division within the Union.
-A notable, but not isolated, example is her trip to Israel amidst the escalation of the Israeli-Hamas conflict after October 7.
-As prime commissioner, von der Leyen does not enjoy the freedom to individually decide the orientation of the Union in foreign conflicts but must align the position of member states, the HR, as well as the president of the European Council, Charles Michel.
-Von der Leyen’s strongly pro-Israeli stance is not representative of the Union as a whole and therefore jeopardizes European diplomatic coherence by exceeding her authority.
+In some occasions, von der Leyen has overstepped the powers of other EU officials, namely Josep Borell – the High Representative for the Common Foreign and Security Policy (HR) – thus going beyond her foreign policy role and stoking tension and division within the Union.
+This was the case, for example, when she visited Israel after the attack of 7th of October.
+As prime commissioner, von der Leyen does not have the power to decide the orientation of the Union in foreign conflicts, but must align the position of members state, the HR as well as the president of the European Council, Charles Michel.
+Unilateral actions can jeopardizes European diplomatic coherence and should be avoided.

 Read More

-This perceived shift in priorities has drawn mixed reactions from the public — some support the need for stronger defense in response to global threats, while others worry that the EU’s leadership on environmental issues might be diluted.
-The tension between advancing military capabilities and maintaining environmental commitments underlines the broader challenges of von der Leyen’s leadership, as she navigates the competing demands of a Union facing both external threats and an urgent climate crisis.
+Furthermore, such military transformation has sparked a debate about von der Leyen’s commitment to balancing defence with her flagship climate initiatives.
+While the European Green Deal remains central to her agenda, some are concerned that military priorities might overshadow environmental goals.
+Critics argue that the vast resources now being funnelled into defence could compromise the EU’s ability to achieve its ambitious climate targets by 2030 and 2050.
+This perceived shift in priorities has drawn mixed reactions from the public — some support the need for stronger defence in response to global threats, while others worry that the EU’s leadership on environmental issues might be diluted.
+The tension between advancing military capabilities and maintaining environmental commitments underlines the broader challenges for von der Leyen in her second term, as she will need to navigate the competing demands of a Union facing both external threats and an urgent climate crisis.

 As previously highlighted, there are several reasons guiding this military reform.
-Still, a remarkable motive is the United States’ shift of its strategic focus away from Europe and towards Asia.
-This evolving dynamic has left the EU shouldering more military responsibilities within its own region, thus reinforcing the German push for greater European defense autonomy.
-Altogether, and despite the legal and political barriers around it, the enhanced military capabilities of the EU are a valid effort to assert itself as a more self-reliant security actor.
-Indeed, the EU’s foreign policy under von der Leyen has faced significant challenges.
+Still, a remarkable motive is the United States´ shift of strategic focus away from Europe and towards Asia.
+This evolving dynamic has left the EU shouldering more military responsibilities within its own region, thus reinforcing the German push for greater European defence autonomy.
+Altogether, and despite the legal and political barriers around it, the enhanced military capabilities of the EU are a valid search to assert itself as a more self-reliant security actor.

+Indeed, von der Leyen has faced significant challenges in terms of foreign policy.
 Particularly, in its pursuit of a uniform stance on global issues.
-Despite efforts to present a cohesive front, deep divisions among member states have frequently undermined the Union’s ability to act decisively.
+Despite efforts to present a cohesive front, deep divisions among member states have endangered the Union´s ability to act decisively in multiple occasions.
 These disagreements have been especially evident in responses to major international geopolitical crises, where national interests often clash with the broader goals of the EU.
-The lack of a unified foreign policy has not only weakened the EU’s position on the global stage, but also created opportunities for external powers to exploit these divisions, further complicating the Union’s ability to effectively address international challenges.
+The lack of a unified foreign policy could not only weaken the EU´s position on the global stage, but also create opportunities for external powers to exploits these divisions, further complicating the Union´s ability to effectively address international challenges.

 The ongoing conflict between Russia and Ukraine has starkly highlighted these weaknesses.
-While the EU has imposed sanctions on Russia and provided support to Ukraine, the effectiveness of these measures has been questioned.
+While the EU has imposed sanctions on Russia and provided support to Ukraine, the coherency of these measures has been questioned.
 Some member states, heavily reliant on Russian energy, have been reluctant to fully embrace sanctions, leading to a fragmented approach that has diluted the overall impact.
-Moreover, the economic consequences of these strategies have been significant, with rising energy prices and inflation straining economies across Europe.
-The EU’s struggle to balance its moral and strategic imperatives with the economic realities faced by its member states underscores the complexities of its foreign policy and the difficulties in achieving true unity on the international stage.
+Nevertheless, the economic consequences of these strategies have been significant, with rising energy prices and inflation straining economies across Europe.
+The EU´s struggle to balance its moral and strategic imperatives with the economic realities faced by its member states underscores the complexities of its foreign policy and the difficulties in achieving true unity on the international stage.

 Perspective-changing analysis